LucasBrd/react-tuto-match3/README.md

 This is my solution to the React.js official tutorial

+## Test it

+TODO : Link to codepen

+## Changelog

+- Better variables naming
+- Winning line is marked with green letters
+- Added a button for new game

 ## React default README following ...

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).